blepping/comfyui_jankhidiffusion/README.md

 ***

 For upscale mode, good old `bicubic` may be best.
 The second best alternative is probably `bislerp`.
-If you have my [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) nodes active there will be more upscale options.
 Two step upscale does does half of the upscale with nearest-exact and the remaining half with the upscale method you selected.
 The difference seems very minor and I am not sure which setting is better.

+If you have my [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) nodes active, there will be more upscale options.
+The `random` upscale method seems to work pretty well, possibly also `random+renoise1` ( adds a small amount of gaussian noise after upscaling ).

+This node works well with [restart sampling](https://github.com/ssitu/ComfyUI_restart_sampling) — you may need to manually adjust the restart segments.
+Generally you don't want to restart back into the scaling effect, rather right after it ends to give the model a chance to clean up artifacts.
+Using the `a1111` preset will probably work best if you don't want to manually set segments.

 *Compatibility note*: Should be compatibile with the same effects as MSW-MSA attention.
 Likely won't work with other scaling effects that target the same blocks (i.e. Deep Shrink).
 By itself, I think it should be fine with